Product added to cart

-One of the most common problems that arises when replacing stock filament bulbs with LED bulbs in most vehicles is hyper flashing or bulb out warnings.
-For safety reasons most vehicles use either of these methods to tell the driver that a bulb somewhere on the car has burned out.
+One of the most common problems that arise when replacing stock filament bulbs with LEDs is bulb flashes fast, or you get bulb out warnings on the interior display.
+By design, most vehicles use either of these methods to tell the driver that a bulb somewhere on the car has burned out.

 How does the car know that there is a bulb out?

-How do you prevent the car from hyper flashing?
+How do you prevent the turn signals from hyperflashing?

-The solution is to either replace the flasher unit in your vehicle or add enough load back onto the system to trick the electrical system into thinking that nothing has changed.
-Correcting hyper flash or bulb out warnings when you upgrade is relatively easy once you understand what needs to be done.
+The solution is to either replace the flasher unit with our electronic LED flashers (if replaceable) or add enough load back on the system to replace the missing load.
+Correcting hyperflash or bulb out warnings when you upgrade to LEDs is relatively easy once you understand what needs to be done.

-Even though the VLR resistors are much better thermally than the previous gold resistors they can still get hot in some applications especially if the turn signals are left on for an extended period of time (i.e. hazards are on while broken down alongside the road).
+Even though the VLR resistors operate much cooler than standard gold resistors they can still get hot especially if the turn signals are left on for an extended period of time (i.e. hazards are on while broken down alongside the road).
 It is a good idea to always mount a load resistor to a metal surface away from other wires or plastic parts.
-VLEDS does offer high temperature tape for use in all VLR-6 applications.
-For VLR-3 turn signal only applications the tape can be used but we still recommend using self-tapping screws or bolts.
-Do not use tape to mount a VLR-3 in a brake light or DRL application.